Vickyliu6/De_Novo_Immunogenicity_Prediction_Model/README.md

 *   The output file should be in the format of "CD4_Prediction_{file_num}.csv"
 *   Those files should be put in the Data folder; and directory path should be re-run to include those new files that include immunogenicity scores of the input protein sequences.
 *   The output from model 1 is then processed using a function called process_model_prediction.
 It iterates over the specified input files (named according to the base_filename), reading the unique protein numbers from each file.
 The unique protein numbers are adjusted based on their corresponding file number, and each immunogenic sequence is marked as '1' in the output list.
+*   Then, to run the consensus model, a function called create_ensemble_predictions dynamically selects predictions from one of the base models with minimum feature-space distance for each test point.

 # Evaluating Immunogenicity Prediction
 To assess the predictive power of the immunogenic predictor model, the predicted immunogenicity scores can be compared against experimental results of the control proteins included in the test dataset.
 This evaluation employs a confusion matrix to visualize the classifications of true immunogenic and non-immunogenic proteins, as well as a calculation of the balanced accuracy and the F1 score.